OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Creating Virtual Machines
 ================================================================================

-In OpenNebula the Virtual Machines are defined with Template files.
-This guide explains **how to describe the wanted-to-be-ran Virtual Machine, and how users typically interact with the system**.
+In OpenNebula the Virtual Machines are defined with VM Templates.
+This section explains **how to describe the wanted-to-be-ran Virtual Machine, and how users typically interact with the system**.

-The Template Repository system allows OpenNebula administrators and users to register Virtual Machine definitions in the system, to be instantiated later as Virtual Machine instances.
+The VM Template Pool allows OpenNebula administrators and users to register Virtual Machine definitions in the system, to be instantiated later as Virtual Machine instances.
 These Templates can be instantiated several times, and also shared with other users.

 Virtual Machine Model
 ================================================================================